magicblock-labs/private-payments-demo/README.md

-# Private Payments on Private Epehmeral Rollups (PER)
+# Private Payments on Private Ephemeral Rollups (PER)

 A simple payment app that works on Solana with Private Ephemeral Rollup (PER).